weng-lab/logojs-package/docs/index.md

 npm install logojs-react
 ```

-If you want to use LogosJ in a static web page, you can simply include the package with a
+If you want to use LogoJS in a static web page, you can simply include the package with a
-static script tag, which will add LogosJ to the global namespace as `logojs`:
+static script tag, which will add LogoJS to the global namespace as `logojs`:

 ```html
 <script src="http://bundle.logojs.wenglab.org/bundle.js" type="text/javascript">